rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 Path: `sqldeveloper\bin\sqldeveloper.conf` (from the top product directory)

-There's little to add, except maybe the following:
+Add the following if necessary:

 ```
 # Force English language in UI